Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Discussion

 However, we cannot definitively conclude that end-to-end deep learning models consistently outperform feature-engineered models across various tasks and contexts, as our t-test did not reveal significant differences in ROC-AUC mean distributions across all folds and tasks.
 This could be attributed to greater variability and uncertainty in task-specific performance compared to mean performance differences.
 Nevertheless, the Levene test indicated significant differences between distributions, suggesting that ROC-AUC exhibited less variability across tasks and folds for the end-to-end model (p $<$ 0.001).
 This indicates that the end-to-end model is more stable and robust, consistently engineering features that better distinguish both classes across a broader range of contexts and tasks than hand-crafted features.
 These results emphasize the potential of end-to-end models to adapt across different application contexts.
 Specifically, results suggest that end-to-end models can effectively extract features even in cases where feature engineering falters, while the opposite isn't as significant.

-In summary, although there is no statistically significant evidence confirming that end-to-end models consistently outperform feature-engineered models, they do exhibit statistically higher reliability and consistency in their results across datasets obtained in different contexts in ASD assessment.
+In summary, although there is no statistically significant evidence confirming that end-to-end models consistently outperform feature-engineered models, they do exhibit statistically higher reliability and consistency in their results across datasets obtained in different contexts in ASD classification.
 Furthermore, end-to-end models are easier to implement, eliminating the need for defining hand-crafted metrics.
-However, machine learning models demonstrate higher accuracy in certain contexts, while offering advantages in terms of explainability and ease of training.
+However, machine learning models demonstrate higher accuracy in certain tasks, while offering advantages in terms of explainability and ease of training.
+In essence, end-to-end models provide greater performance stability despite their increase in complexity and decrease in interpretability when compared to hand-crafted machine learning models.